 Organizations across every industry struggle to keep pace with the evolution of technology in order to maintain a competitive edge and not get left in the dust by others who are better-suited to satisfy customer demand.
 This performance anxiety is exactly what’s behind the current corporate mass-migration to the cloud—and the agility, convenience, speed, and security cloud-based services and platforms provide.
 However, a public cloud environment may not be suitable for all of an organization’s needs.
-Enter: the Hybrid Cloud.
+Enter: Hybrid Cloud Solutions.

 The Hybrid Cloud provides a cloud-based computing environment within an organization that combines public cloud, private cloud, and on-premises applications and services.
 Fully independent but living under the same umbrella, these separate instances allow unique integrations between private and public services while giving organizations the flexibility to operate seamlessly between them.

 Operating in a Hybrid Cloud environment offers several benefits to scaling organizations looking to automate their business processes.
 Here are four automation benefits the hybrid cloud provides.

 The Hybrid Cloud enables organizations to create consistency and repeatability through automation.
 An automated process or deployment may be easily repeated across multiple environments.
 This is especially important when it comes to a hybrid infrastructure—where environments are spread across multiple clouds—as it ensures processes are deployed exactly the same way each time.
 Meaning, settings and configurations always remain consistent.
 Note: when implementing automation, it’s critical to find a toolset that works across all your cloud environments.

 2. Improved Security Posture

 Security measures differ across cloud environments.
 When a process is automated, the security aspects can be codified into the process, ensuring each environment follows its own suggested best practices.
 In addition, said automation improves the speed at which administrators can react to new security vulnerabilities.